GE312 The Rise of Capitalist Modernity.

-Ranging from the late 19th century to the late 1920s, this module covers a key period in modern German and Austrian literature and culture.
+Ranging from the late 19th century to the early 1930s, this module covers a key period in modern German and Austrian literature and culture.
 Following a loosely chronological line, it examines the evolution of modern German literature from the late 19th century across a wide spectrum of authors, genres and themes in dialogue with major social, cultural and political movements that mark the transformation of Germany and Austria from the 1870s onwards.
 The late 19th century was not only the period in which German unification was achieved, but also an era of accelerated modernization.

 On the one hand, the belated advancement of new technologies and industrial production went hand in hand with the widening demand for new democratic powers and the emergence of the women’s movement.
-Gender roles, class positions, human sexuality and competing notions of identity were the subject of intense enquiry in the social sciences and in the arts.
+Gender roles, class positions, human sexuality, colonialism and competing notions of identity were the subject of intense enquiry in the social sciences and in the arts.
 On the other hand, the rapid transformation of society was also experienced as a crisis of identity that fuelled anti-semitism and a völkisch version of German nationalism which finally erupted in World War 1.
-Literature, the fine arts and later film became main vehicles for expressing ambivalent attitudes to modernity.
+Literature, the fine arts and later film became key vehicles for expressing ambivalent attitudes to modernity.

 Areas covered include:

 Germany and the Industrial Revolution; the Naturalist movement: social themes and dramatic form; social critique: women and the family; the experience of the modern city; sexuality, adolescence, and education in the Wilhelmine period; gender and modernity; the response of German writers to the First World War; attitudes to German colonialism; the city in the Weimar Republic